inspiringsource/aws-solutions-architect/docs/Personal-notes/Athena and Aurora.md

 ## what is the difference between Athena and Aurora?

-Amazon Aurora is a warehouse for data, while Athena is a query service.
-Aurora is a relational database, while Athena is a SQL query engine.
-Aurora is a relational database, while Athena is a SQL query engine.
-Aurora is a relational database, while Athena is a SQL query engine.
+Amazon Aurora is a fully managed warehouse featuring high performance, while Athena is a query service to analyze data in Amazon S3 using standard SQL.

 ## Further reading: